-Dogs vs. Cats; the age old debate rages even today!
-Whether a cat or dog fan, we all think our critter of choice is the best, the smartest!
-Sorry to say kitty fans; a new study explains dogs are smarter than cats.
+Dogs vs. cats — the age-old debate continues even today!
+Whether a cat or dog fan, we all think our critter of choice is the best, the smartest; however, a new study explains dogs are smarter than cats.

 Don’t tell Fluffy, but researchers recently stated what dog lovers have been saying all along: Dogs are smarter than cats.